Eagle Forks Campground

 Directions

-From Baker City travel north on Interstate 84 for about 1.5 miles to the exit for Highway 86 to Hells Canyon, Richland and Halfway.
+From Baker City, travel north on Interstate 84 for about 1.5 miles to the exit for Highway 86 to Hells Canyon, Richland and Halfway.
 Travel east on Highway 86 for about 40 miles to Richland.
-Just before going into Richland, continue straight off Highway 86 onto the New Bridge Road.
-Follow the New Bridge Road for about 2.5 miles towards New Bridge.
-Continue past New Bridge and the road becomes the Eagle Creek Road and Forest Road 7735.
-Continue north on Forest Road 7735 for about 7.75 miles; entrance to the campground is on left side.
+Just before entering Richland, continue straight off Highway 86 onto New Bridge Road.
+Follow New Bridge Road for about 2.5 miles towards New Bridge.
+Continue past New Bridge as the road becomes Eagle Creek Road and Forest Road 7735.
+Continue north on Forest Road 7735 for about 7.75 miles.
+Entrance to the campground is on the left side.
 The road is mostly single-lane gravel.

 Amenities